kirenz/codelabs/markdown/miniforge-setup/miniforge-setup.md

 - If you already have Anaconda on your machine, you should uninstall it first: how to [uninstall Anaconda](https://docs.anaconda.com/anaconda/install/uninstall/).

+- To start this tutorial, you should have some basic understanding of the command line interface (other names for the command line are: cmd, CLI, prompt, console or terminal.
+  - If you aren't familiar with the terminal, read this [introduction to the command-line interface](https://tutorial.djangogirls.org/en/intro_to_command_line/).

 <aside class="positive">
 The terminal is a text-based application for viewing, handling, and manipulating files on your computer
 </aside>

-- To start this tutorial, you should have some basic understanding of the command line interface (other names for the command line are: cmd, CLI, prompt, console or terminal).
-If you aren't familiar with the terminal, read this [introduction to the command-line interface](https://tutorial.djangogirls.org/en/intro_to_command_line/).
+- If you have a Mac, [install Homebrew](https://brew.sh/) (the missing package manager for macOS).
+Homebrew makes it easy to install software you need that Apple didn’t.